a920604a/coursera-bk/Deeplearnnig.ai/Improving-Deep-Neural-Networks-Hyperparameter-Tuning-Regularization-and-Optimization/W1A3/Gradient_Checking.md

                     b3 -- bias vector of shape (1, 1)

     Returns:
-    cost -- the cost function (logistic cost for one example) cache -- a tuple with the intermediate values (Z1, A1, W1, b1, Z2, A2, W2, b2, Z3, A3, W3, b3)
+    cost -- the cost function (logistic cost for m examples) cache -- a tuple with the intermediate values (Z1, A1, W1, b1, Z2, A2, W2, b2, Z3, A3, W3, b3)

     """